citusdata/postgresql-topn/README.md

     sudo make installcheck

-Please note that the test dataset `customer_reviews_1998.csv` file is too big so it is handled by git-lfs.
+Please not that, tests are run on top of a dataset and it is downloaded when you run the above command.
+Thus, please make sure that you have connection.

 # Basic Use Case Example
+We will try to provide a similar use case that we encounter in Citus and how we solve it.
+Let's assume you power a dashboard for customer reviews and you want to visualize the products with their review ratio on a monthly or yearly basis.

 Here we take a customer_reviews data and try to find the top products according to their number of reviews.
-We will aggregate the data into different JSONBs monthly and use these JSONBs to query the top 20 elements in around 2 years.
+We will aggregate the data into different JSONBs monthly and use these JSONBs to query the top 10 elements in around 2 years.
 You can also just query the top elements in a/multiple months since they all have their own TopN aggregated datasets.

 Let's start with downloading and decompressing the data files.